D. B. Cooper: In popular culture

-Himmelsbach famously called Cooper a "rotten sleazy crook," but his bold and unusual crime inspired a cult following that was expressed in song, film, and literature.
+Himmelsbach famously termed Cooper a "rotten sleazy crook", but his bold and unusual crime inspired a cult following that was expressed in song, movies, and literature.
 Novelty shops sold t-shirts emblazoned with "D. B. Cooper, Where Are You?"
 Restaurants and bowling alleys in the Pacific Northwest hold regular Cooper-themed promotions and sell tourist souvenirs.
 A "Cooper Day" celebration has been held at the Ariel General Store and Tavern each November since 1974 with the exception of 2015, the year its owner, Dona Elliot, died.

-Characters and situations inspired by Cooper have appeared in the story lines of the television series Prison Break, Justified, The Blacklist, NewsRadio, Leverage, Journeyman, Renegade, Numb3rs, 30 Rock, Drunk History, Breaking Bad, and Loki, as well as the 1981 film The Pursuit of D. B. Cooper, the 2004 film Without a Paddle, and a book titled The Vesuvius Prophecy, based on The 4400 TV series.

-An annual convention, known as CooperCon, is held every year in late November in Vancouver, Washington.
+An annual convention, known as CooperCon, is held every year in late November in Seattle, Washington.
 The event, founded by Cooper researcher Eric Ulis in 2018, is a multi-day gathering of Cooper researchers and enthusiasts.
-CooperCon took the place of the annual D.B.
-Cooper Days, which ended when the owner of the Ariel Store Pub died and the pub was forced to close.
+Originally held in Vancouver, Washington, it was relocated to Seattle beginning in 2023.
+CooperCon replaced the annual D. B. Cooper Days, which ended when the owner of the Ariel Store Pub died and the pub was forced to close.

+In mid-2024, a themed bar named DB Cooper’s opened in Hell's Kitchen, Manhattan.
+The owners, Irishman Ciaran Willis and partners, designed the venue as an Irish-American sports bar and cocktail lounge, featuring decor inspired by the 1971 hijacking: photos, newspaper clippings, and themed T-shirts.
+The bar also serves signature cocktails such as the Flight 305 (pear vodka, pear nectar, blackberry, and lemon) and offers a bar drink called Skyjack among its menu.
+The bar is regularly noted in media coverage for its nods to the DB Cooper mystery and for catering to both locals and tourists.